 All four isolation levels guarantee that each transaction will be executed completely or not at all and that no updates will be lost.

-Refer to the description of SET TRANSACTION in the Mimer SQL Reference Manual for a full description of the effects that are possible, or guaranteed never to occur, at each of the four isolation levels.
+Refer to Mimer SQL Reference Manual, Chapter 12, SET TRANSACTION, for a full description of the effects that are possible, or guaranteed never to occur, at each of the four isolation levels.

 Exception Diagnostics Within Transactions

 - SET TRANSACTION DIAGNOSTICS SIZE